-This website features a few photographs from me, a non-profit professional, dad, backcountry camper, occasional writer, and lover of photography.
-I live in beautiful Prospect, Nova Scotia, in the ancestral and unceded territory of the Mi’kmaq peoples.
+This website features a few photographs from me, a consultant, dad, backcountry camper, occasional writer, and lover of photography.
+I live in the village of Prospect, Nova Scotia, in the ancestral territory of the Mi’kmaq peoples.

 A few words about my ethics and photography…I’m not accomplished enough to have a ‘genre’.
-I just take photos.
-But, I do love street photography, even though I am often uncomfortable taking photos of strangers.
+I just take photos I like.
+But, I do gravitate to street photography, even though I am usually uncomfortable taking photos of strangers.
 I believe that street photography is an art form, with the purpose of capturing an image that is artistic or a record of social history.
 So I support the right of freedom of expression and the ability to capture our world through images.

 However, I know there is a fine line between invading a person’s privacy and capturing their image as a snapshot of the reality around us.